Reasons Why Project Management Is a Good Job

 You can start out as a project coordinator and quickly move into junior project management roles.
 From there, hop up to managing projects of your own and then over time expand your skills to take on larger and larger projects.
 You don’t need many years of experience before you are making the jump to managing programs and from there portfolios.

-Or you could choose to move sideways into one of the many varied related roles like Project Office Manager.
-Or specialize in a particular area and become an expert in scheduling or resource allocation.
+You could choose to move sideways into one of the many varied related roles like Project Office Manager, or specialize in a particular area and become an expert in scheduling or resource allocation.

 If you want to manage large strategic projects, then you can give time and aptitude.
 If you’d prefer to stay managing a mixture of small projects, then that’s fine too.
 There is scope within project management to make any of those career choices a success.